Adobe-CEP/Samples/PProPanel/ReadMe.md

 ### API Documentation

 While the sample panel should continue to be your first option for working example code, Premiere Pro's ExtendScript API [is documented here](http://ppro.aenhancers.com), to enable developer participation.

-## What was new in 13.0

-### Get and set footage interpretation

-All aspects of Premiere Pro's footage interpretation are now available via API.
-Among other workflows, this enables panels to replace a footage reference, while preserving existing interpretation information the user may have already set.

-### Get and set sequence settings

-Previously, it was possible to clone existing sequences, and create sequences from a sequence preset.
-It is now possible to get and set each individual sequence setting, providing much more granular control over sequences.

-### Detect trackItems which are reversed, have speed adjustments, or are adjustment layers

-This important information was previously unavailable.

-### Open projectItems in the Source monitor

-This allows for sequences, multi-cam sequences, still image sequences and merged clips to be opened in the Source monitor.

-### Create sub-sequences

-Lift/extract sections of existing sequences into new ones, with control over whether or not to adopt the track mapping present in the original.

-### Close open sequences

-Close superfluous/distracting sequences.

-### Consolidate Duplicates via API

-Invoke the same duplicate consolidation functionality available to users.

 ## What was new in 12.0